-"Independence" means freedom from the control of management and absence of business or other relationship which could, or could reasonably be perceived to, materially interfere with the exercise of objective judgment in carrying out one's responsibilities as a director.
+"Independence" means freedom from the control of management and absence of business or other

 The Company scrutinizes the professional, business, and personal affiliations, as well as the professional experience and background, of candidates for independent director.
 The Company reviews their qualifications as against the Guidelines for Nomination and Election of Independent Directors as contained in SEC Memorandum Circular 16-02, and the provisions of Rule 38 of the Securities Regulations Code.